Ex-Goldman employee accused by U.S. regulator of insider trading

 According to the SEC, in his role developing a surveillance system to analyze Goldman’s communications that might raise compliance issues, Han had access to internal emails of employees who were working on mergers, the SEC said.

-Han, who began working at Goldman as an associate in December 2014, traded on confidential information using at first his own brokerage account before arranging to have Wei Han, a presumed relative who did not respond to a request for comment, open one to which he had access, the SEC said.
+Han, who began working at Goldman as an associate in December 2014, traded on confidential information using at first his own brokerage account before arranging to have Wei Han, a presumed relative who did not immediately respond to an email seeking comment, open one to which he had access, the SEC said.

-Beyond the KLA-Tencor trades, Han also made trades ahead of announcements that Envestnet Inc would buy Yodlee Inc for $560 million; Liberty Interactive Corp’s $2.4 billion deal to buy Zulily Inc; and ComScore Inc’s $771 million acquisition of Rentrak Corp, the SEC said.
+Beyond trading before the KLA-Tencor deal was disclosed, Han also made trades ahead of announcements that Envestnet Inc would buy Yodlee Inc for $560 million; Liberty Interactive Corp’s $2.4 billion deal to buy Zulily Inc; and ComScore Inc’s $771 million acquisition of Rentrak Corp, the SEC said.

 Yodlee, Zulily and Rentrak were clients of Goldman Sachs, the SEC said.